P. M. Pasinetti

 Pier Maria (P.M.)
-Pasinetti (24 June 1913, Venice, Italy – 8 July 2006, Venice, Italy) was a novelist, professor and journalist.
+Pasinetti (24 June 1913 Italy – 8 July 2006) was an Italian-American novelist, professor and journalist.
+The Italian director Francesco Pasinetti was his older brother.

+Biography

-P. M. Pasinetti went to the U.S. in 1935 to study literature and writing.
+Borin in Venice, Pasinetti went to the United States in 1935 to study literature and writing.
 He spent some time at the Louisiana State University and developed a friendship with "Southern Fellowship" poet and writer Robert Penn Warren.

-Early work

 Pasinetti’s first published fiction in English appeared in the Southern Review.
 He had been publishing journalism pieces in Italy since the age of eighteen.
 His first book, three novellas, was published in 1942.
 During World War II, he held lectureships in Goettingen, in lower Germany, and in Stockholm.

-After World War II

 After the war Pasinetti returned to the United States in 1946, teaching briefly at Bennington College.
 He studied with René Wellek and earned a doctorate in comparative literature (the first ever awarded) from Yale University.
 In 1949, he accepted a professorship in comparative literature and Italian at UCLA.
 Until his death in 2006, Pasinetti divided his time between Venice, Italy and Beverly Hills, California.

-Influence in Venice

-Pasinetti's family figures prominently in the artistic and cultural life of Venice.
-The famous Italian director Francesco Pasinetti was Pasinetti's older brother.
-Considered a seminal figure in Italian cinema F. Pasinetti played an important role in Italian cinema, writing the first history of Italian filmmaking in the late 1930s.
-The Pasinetti Prize is awarded annually at the Venice Film Festival.
-The Beverly Hills "Pasinetti House", built in 1959, was designed by Romanian-born, modernist architect Haralamb H. Georgescu, sometimes noted as Harlan Georgesco.